h-bryant/accessible-pdfs/4_using_jupyter_notebooks_then_quarto-book/README.md

 To render HTML,
 ```
-quarto render mybook/ --to pdf
+quarto render mybook/ --to html
 ```